musicmagix/Pi-Voice-Assistant/readme.md

-# How to create a Personal Voice Assistant for Home Assistant using Raspberry Pi Zero 2 W and a ReSpeaker 2Mic HAT with Visual Feedback on Dashboard, On-device Wakeword Detection, Enhanced LED feedback, Physical Mute Switch, Volume Ducking, Multi-Room Audio, Bluetooth Speaker for Audio output, ability to execute TTS actions from Home Assistant automations.
+# How to create a Personal Voice Assistant for Home Assistant using Raspberry Pi Zero 2 W and a ReSpeaker 2Mic HAT with On-device Wakeword Detection, Physical Mute Switch, Volume Ducking, Multi-Room Audio, and the ability to execute TTS actions from Home Assistant automations.

 ## Pre-requisites:
 * Raspberry Pi Zero 2 W with a compatible 64GB microSD Card
 * A microSD Card reader for Mac / PC to install Pi OS on the card
 * ReSpeaker 2Mic HAT (https://wiki.seeedstudio.com/ReSpeaker_2_Mics_Pi_HAT/)
 * Home Assistant OS device (for installing snapcast-server add-on)
-* A Voice Pipeline already setup in Home Assistant (you can follow https://www.youtube.com/watch?v=Vp_AaXQLtac but skip installing openWakeWord add-on as it's not needed in this case)
+* A Voice Pipeline already setup in Home Assistant
-* Browser Mod Custom Integration installed in Home Assistant for Visual Feedback on a tablet or other such display.
-(Optional)
-* Simple template sensor entity (named sensor.assist_speech) in Home Assistant.
-(Optional)
 * Mosquitto Broker Home Assistant Add-on (or docker container) and MQTT Integration installed in Home Assistant.

 ## Raspberry Pi OS Installation: